Renfrewshire Council

-Renfrewshire Council is the local authority for Renfrewshire, one of the 32 council areas of Scotland.
+Renfrewshire Council (Comhairle Siorrachd Rinn Friù) is the local authority for Renfrewshire, one of the 32 council areas of Scotland.
 It consists of 43 councillors who elect from among their number a provost to serve as the council's convener and ceremonial head and a leader of the council who is typically the head of the largest political group.
 The council is based at Renfrewshire House in Paisley.

 The council meets collectively as a full council and carries out a number of functions.
 Its scheme of delegated functions sets out where the council has agreed to allow powers to be exercised by a committee (referred to as a "board" in Renfrewshire Council), a sub-committee, an officer of the council or a joint committee with one or more other councils.
 The council continues to reserve a number of functions that can only be carried out by the council acting as a whole.
 The council's staff is headed by a chief executive who is responsible to the elected council.

 Renfrewshire Council acts as the lead authority for Scotland Excel, a collaborative procurement vehicle established in 2008 to support the local authorities of Scotland.